wadpac/GGIR/docs/articles/chapter8_SleepFundamentalsSibs.md

-If you use GGIR with not raw but externally derived epoch data we can only assume that the count calculation is consistent with how counts were calculated when the sleep detection algortihm was proposed.
+If you use GGIR with not raw but externally derived epoch data we can only assume that the count calculation is consistent with how counts were calculated when the sleep detection algorithm was proposed.

 **Raw data**